 Do you add more oil and yogurt if I use fewer chicken pieces?

-If you have 2-3 chicken pieces, it will be sufficient to fry them and keep some of the mixtures in the pan to simmer it with a little bit of water or gravy.
+If you have 2-3 chicken pieces, it will be sufficient to fry them and keep some of the mixture in the pan to simmer it with a little bit of water or gravy.